MoustafaHashem/Restaurant_Management_System_UI/README.md

 ## Getting Started :rocket:

-To get started with **The Restaurant Management System**, clone the repository and follow the instructions in the README file.
+To get started with **The Restaurant Management System**, clone the repository.

 We hope this system brings a significant improvement to your restaurant operations.
 Your feedback and contributions are always welcome!